 Setting KPIs.
 I defined speed and overall mileage on my training rides as the key indicators of my performance, and quickly became addicted to tracking all my stats on Strava both during a ride and straight after.

 Sourcing the right assets.
 Number one, a bike!
 Tick.
-Many other essentials I already had, but there were a few things I quickly realised would really make my life more comfortable.
 A new pair of cycling shorts with extra cushioning (!), better socks so that my feet didn’t get so numb and a lighter coloured cycling top so that I didn’t get quite so hot.

 Flexibility to make adjustments.
 Even with all the preparation I had done, that’s not to say everything went according to plan on the day of course!
 The most significant was the weather; after having approx. 40 days of stinking hot and dry weather, it rained heavily all day on the ride.
 This changed the conditions dramatically, but I had planned my gear well enough to cope with most eventualities.

 Return on investment.
 Definitely!
 Great sense of achievement, boosted self-confidence and improved fitness.

 Campaign review.
 Very satisfied with my time and the whole experience, so all in all a successful campaign.
 The results say it’s worth me doing it again next year!